alexanderhickes/Graph-ADT/README.md

 # Graph-ADT
-A Java program to simulate a graph Abstract Data Type
+A Java program to simulate a Graph Abstract Data Type